JonyEpsilon/gorilla-repl.org/editors.md

 ## Vim

 I am told that Gorilla works with VIM and fireplace, but haven't used it myself.
-If anyone wants to contribute some notes, they'd be very welcome :-)
+Fireplace uses `cider-nrepl` so the instructions above for Emacs should be useful.
+If anyone wants to contribute some detailed notes, they'd be very welcome :-)